Numerical Verification of PolyDG Algebraic Solvers for the Pseudo-Stress Stokes Problem: Numerical results

 \section{Numerical results}

 In this section, we present numerical experiments aimed at assessing the performance of the proposed strategies for solving the algebraic system (\ref{pb_study}) at each time step, implemented in the open source MATLAB library \texttt{lymph} \cite{lymph2024}.
 For all numerical tests, the parameters are fixed as follows: the polynomial degree is set to $p=3$, the domain considered is $\Omega = (0,1)^2 $ and the polytopal meshes consist of 50 elements ($h_0 \approx 0.2462$), 100 elements ($h_1 \approx 0.1759$), 200 elements ($h_2 \approx 0.1260$), 400 elements ($h_3 \approx 0.0909$), and 800 elements ($h_4 \approx 0.0637$).
-The grey-shaded entries in the tables indicate the regime where the time step and mesh size are balanced according to $\| \bm \sigma -\bm \sigma_h \|_{E} \sim \Delta t + h^p\ $ \cite{Cancrini}, corresponding to the most stable and efficient solver performance.
+The grey-shaded entries in the tables indicate comparable time steps and mesh sizes, and thus, according to Remark~\ref{remark1}, the regime where time and space discretisation errors are balanced.
 First, we compute the condition number of $A^*$ for these five values of $h$ and different time steps $\Delta t$ (left part of Table~\ref{tab:h_dt}), observing that for small $\Delta t$ the condition number is proportional to $1/\Delta t$.
 The right part of Table~\ref{tab:h_dt} reports the condition number of the matrix preconditioned with the collective Block-Jacobi method, highlighting the improvement in conditioning due to the preconditioner.
 Additional numerical tests (not shown here) confirm that the condition number of the standard Block–Jacobi preconditioned matrix exhibits the same dependence on $\Delta t$ as that of $A^*$.

 Table~\ref{tab:DCGsolvers} and Table~\ref{tab:BJsolvers} compare the convergence behavior of the standard CG, Deflated CG, and CG preconditioned with standard and collective Block-Jacobi for different time steps $\Delta t$ and mesh sizes $h$.
 For each method, the tables report the number of iterations required to reduce the (preconditioned) relative residual below $10^{-8}$, considering only the solution of the linear system (\ref{pb_study}) arising at a single time step.
 The iteration counts are obtained as the average over 10 independent tests, in which the initial condition is perturbed using randomly generated data.
 In particular, Table~\ref{tab:DCGsolvers} shows that the standard CG iteration counts grow rapidly for small $\Delta t$ and refined meshes, while the Deflated CG method yields dramatically fewer iterations, confirming the effectiveness of the deflation strategy in improving convergence.